hatsune-miku/airx-backend/README.md

 Create `application.properties` from `application.properties.template` in `src/main/resources/` and fill in the values.

+### Prepare RSA Key Pair

+Create an RSA key pair and put the private key in `src/main/resources/public.crt` and the public key in `src/main/resources/private.key`.

 ## Start

 Run `mvn spring-boot:run` to start the application.